johnkary/johnkary.net/source/_posts/2011-10-14-git-1-7-7-changes-affecting-the-everyday-developer.md

 ---
 layout: post
 title: git 1.7.7 changes affecting the everyday developer
-description: "git 1.7.7 was released within the last few weeks.
+summary: "git 1.7.7 was released within the last few weeks.
 You can view the 1.7.7 release notes for a full list of changes.

 Most changes will probably not affect your every day use of git, but two new additions should prove very useful for many developers."
 tags: [software, git]